The Today Show's Brooke Boney has quickly become one of the nation's most recognisable faces and an inspirational role model for young women.

 Want some more Brooke in your feed?

 "I'm really thrilled to be joining the team and so excited to be working alongside Richard Wilkins.
-He's such a legend in the business," Brooke said in an official statement.
+He's such a legend in the business," Brooke said in an official statement at the time.

 "As a young girl growing up in the country I watched Today, so it's really awesome to know it'll be my new home."

-As for Brooke's 3am wake-up calls, she comes armed with a slew of experience from her early mornings with Triple J.
+As for the 3am wake-up calls required for her job at Today, she has a slew of experience from her early mornings with Triple J.

 "I'm strict about my morning routine because I need the process to wake up.
 I'll have a cup of tea with nice honey in it and gelatin.
 Then I'll have some bone broth and some porridge or fruit," she said in an interview last year with Future Women.